CrossOver (software)

 CrossOver is a Microsoft Windows compatibility layer available for Linux, macOS, and ChromeOS.
 This compatibility layer enables many Windows-based applications to run on Linux operating systems, macOS, or ChromeOS.

 CrossOver is developed by CodeWeavers and based on Wine, an open-source Windows compatibility layer.
 CodeWeavers modifies the Wine source code, applies compatibility patches, adds configuration tools that are more user-friendly, automated installation scripts, and provides technical support.
 All changes made to the Wine source code are covered by the LGPL and publicly available.
 CodeWeavers maintains an online database listing how well various Windows applications perform under CrossOver.

+History

+The company was founded in 2000 with initial venture capital funding, which supported the exploration of various business models.
+Its flagship product, CrossOver Office, was launched in 2002.
+This application became the foundation for the entire CrossOver product line.
+Following the depletion of its initial funding, the company's financial viability became dependent on the commercial success of CrossOver.
+The product's revenue has since sustained the company and its ongoing development work on the Wine project.
+The organization acknowledges its user base as crucial to its continued operations.

 Versions

 CrossOver Linux

 CrossOver Linux is the original version of CrossOver.
 It aims to properly integrate with the GNOME and KDE desktop environments so that Windows applications will run seamlessly on Linux distributions.
-Prior to version 6 it was called CrossOver Office.
+Before version 6, it was called CrossOver Office.
 CrossOver Linux was originally offered in Standard and Professional editions.
-CrossOver Linux Standard was designed for a single user account on a single machine.
-CrossOver Linux Professional provided enhanced deployment and management features for corporate users, as well as multiple user accounts per machine.
-With the release of CrossOver Linux 11 in 2012 these different editions have all merged into a single CrossOver Linux product.
+CrossOver Linux Standard was designed for a single user account on a machine.
+CrossOver Linux Professional provided enhanced deployment and management features for corporate users and multiple user accounts per machine.
+With the release of CrossOver Linux 11 in 2012, these different editions merged into a single CrossOver Linux product.